 - Write and review exam questions

 Committee members also guide and review the research and data analyses undertaken to ensure that AP courses and exams adhere to high academic standards for proficiency and excellence.
-In particular, they review the results of curriculum studies and standard-setting studies conducted at representative colleges to ensure alignment of course and exam content and skills with parallel college courses.
-Learn more about the role of these studies in AP exam score setting.
+They review the results of curriculum and standard-setting studies conducted at representative colleges to ensure alignment of course and exam content and skills with parallel college courses.

 Courses typically undergo a two- to three-year development process before they are implemented in classrooms.
 They are regularly reviewed thereafter.